 Arriving in Paris in 1886, Van Gogh discovers the works of the Impressionists and the light of the South.
 It is a visual shock and a radical transformation.
 In this artistic effervescence, he begins to paint his first vibrant flowers.

-This is where his taste for contrasts is born, light backgrounds, bold bouquets.
+This is where his taste for contrasts is born, clear backgrounds, bold bouquets.
 Tulips, peonies, anemones, lilacs: nature becomes a chromatic laboratory where he tests his new color obsessions.

 Arles: the sunlight of the Sunflowers